es-progress/zephyr/docs/install.md

 1. Run `zephyrctl uninstall`
 1. Delete the Git repository.

-    Note: it may contain your local Zephyr configuration file.
+    Note: it may contain your local configuration file or profiles.
 If you want to preserve that, make a backup before deleting.